Zodiase/Web-GIS-Components/README.md

 It also requires `native-shim` [available here](https://github.com/webcomponents/custom-elements/blob/master/src/native-shim.js) to allow use of Custom Elements in transpiled ES5 code.

+The polyfills are already bundled in `web-gis-components.js`.
+Use `web-gis-components-lite.js` if the polyfills are provided separately.

 ## Versions

 This project follows [Semantic Versioning](http://semver.org/).
 See `History.md` for release changes.